 According to the Salesforce ‘State of the Connected Customer’ report (2019), 73% of customers expect companies to know and understand their individual needs and expectations.
 At the same time, 64% of customers expect the companies to also act on the information they possess and to provide them with tailored engagements based on past interactions.
 The report also highlights that approximately the same portion would even be willing to pay extra for an exceptional experience.

-There are many well-known companies that are great at providing their customers with individualised brand experiences.
-Netflix is an obvious example, with their recommendation engine that most of us have fallen victims to.
+Many well-known companies are great at providing their customers with individualised brand experiences.
+Netflix is an obvious example, with their recommendation engine that most of us have fallen victim to.
 And companies such as Starbucks, Nike, Disney and Sephora, to name a few, also have made good use of personalisation elements.
 These range from loyalty apps providing individualised offers and releases, online services to personalise physical goods, augmented reality features to try on products, geo-location capabilities and predictive analytics to personalise entire on-site consumer experiences.

 Effective personalisation relies on mastering skills across the marketing functions

 Providing each consumer with the right message, at the right time and place is complicated.
 Old segmentation and persona-based targeting methods are simply not sophisticated enough to manage the great variety and detail of individual needs and preferences.
 Sophistication requires a more complex marketing engine.
-SwiftERM is one such solution.
+Into the fray comes AI machine learning hyper-personalisation solutions, of varying distinction..
 It personalises product selection for email marketing.
 Only ever sending consumers products personally selected for them, based on their own unique personal buying history and impressions.

-The very foundation of personalisation is constituted by data and technology.
-Even if there is a huge amount of data collected and stored, the inability to aggregate it and make it automatically actionable is a major obstacle for many organizations.
+The very foundation of hyper-personalisation is constituted by data and technology.
+Even if there is a huge amount of data collected and stored, the inability to aggregate it and make it autonomously actionable is a major obstacle for many organisations.

 It’s time for personalisation to become a priority